Harvard T.H. Chan School of Public Health – FAS Research Computing Overview

 Requesting an account

 Requesting a Research Computing account is a semi-automated process, requiring a selection of a PI (your PI must have an existing FASRC account) as your sponsor and whose lab you will belong to.
 The sponsor PI will then approve or deny the request.
 Once the PI has approved the request, turnaround is generally within the hour (Outline of Process).
 If the request is for an EXTERNAL user, this may take slightly longer as external users must be vetted manually.
-After receiving your credentials, you must complete the Introduction to FASRC Cluster within 45 days or your account risks being disabled if you selected cluster access (e.g. – the ability to run jobs).
+After receiving your credentials, you must attend one of our monthly New User Trainings or watch our Introduction to the Cluster videos if you selected cluster access (e.g. – the ability to run jobs).
 Training is essential for the proper use of our complex systems.
 The email stating your account has been created will have links to the necessary getting started and running jobs documentation necessary to get started on the cluster NOTE: If you did not request cluster access, you will not have a home directory or be able to run jobs.
 As such, you are not required to take the cluster quiz but will still need to set your password and acquire your OpenAuth token as shown in the getting started docs.
 Important: Regarding Account Sharing – The sharing of accounts is a violation of Harvard and RC information security policies.
 You cannot share your account with another individual, nor should anyone else know your login credentials.
 Additionally, you may have only one account.
 Please do not sign up for multiple accounts.

 An account with cluster access provides users with access to resources hosted in the FAS RC environment, including expert consulting help coupled with extensive resources, such as over 40 PB of storage, over 82,000 processing cores, as well as numerous software modules and applications.
 For further details on accessing the cluster, please see the FAQ or our helpful Access and Login guide.